Knitty.com - Deep Fall 2024

 Note: Our own Kate Atherley wrote a great beginner's book about how to write knitting patterns, if you need guidance.

 Remember: we also like weird and surprising things that make you gasp or giggle.
-To get an idea of what we like to publish for First Fall, some suggestions: 2023 | 2022 | 2021
+To get an idea of what we like to publish for Spring+Summer, some suggestions:

 Knitty is about what you want to knit right now, with a little twist in the construction or design to make it feel fresh.
 We prefer saturated semi-solid colors over neutrals, unless a neutral is the perfect thing for your design.
 We don't usually publish designs featuring novelty yarns like fake fur, pompom, and chenille.